-Sect.
-III.
-And be it further enacted by the authority aforesaid, That it shall be lawful to and for the said William Coates, Esquire, Jacob Weaver, Esquire, Doctor John Weaver, Doctor Peter Peres, Jacob Whitman, William Peter Sprague, Daniel Miller, John Brown, Michael Groves and John Nicholas Wagner, or a majority of them, out of the monies subscribed and paid, to build, on Second-street continued from the city of Philadelphia in the Northern-Liberties, between Coates'-street and Poplar-lane, a Town-house and Marketplace, to accommodate the public business of the said township, and for the ease and convenience of the inhabitants thereof, commencing the building of the same at the distance of forty feet northwardly from the north side of Coates'-street, in the middle of Secondstreet, the Town-house to be of the breadth of twenty-four feet in front, and thirty feet in depth along Second-street, commencing the building of the market at the north side of, and adjoining to the said Town-house, thence extending northwardly, in the middle of Secondstreet, to within forty feet of Brown-street, of the breadth of eighteen feet, with leaving a passage at least forty feet wide on each side the said market, between the lane and the houses and lots on the eastern and western sides of the said Second-street or oblong square, and purchase and keep moveable stalls or stands, to be used on market-days, when the fixed stalls shall not be sufficient to contain all that is brought to the said market; that it shall be lawful for the freeholders and inhabitants of the Northern-Liberties of the county of Philadelphia, subscribers to the sum of three pounds at least annually, until all the monies borrowed on certificates shall be fully paid, at the time and place of choosing Supervisors of the highways, then and there to choose by ballot three Superintendants of the Town-house and market aforesaid, and also one Clerk of the said market, who shall make assay of weights and measures in the said market, and do and perform all things belonging to the office of Clerk
+(Section III, P. L.) And be it further en-[Section III.] acted by the authority aforesaid, That it shall be lawful to and for the said William Coates, Esquire, Jacob Weaver, Esquire, Doctor John Weaver, Doctor Peter Peres, Jacob Whitman, William Peter Sprague, Daniel Miller, John Brown, Michael Groves and John Nicholas Wagner, or a majority of them, out of the moneys subscribed and paid, to build, on Second street continued from the city of Philadelphia in the Northern Liberties, between Coates street and Poplar lane, a town house and market place, to accommodate the public business of the said township, and for the ease and convenience of the inhabitants thereof, commencing the building of the same at the distance of forty feet, northwardly from the north side of Coates street, in the middle of Second street, the town house to be of the breadth of twentyfour feet in front, and thirty feet in depth along Second street; commencing the building of the market at the north side of and adjoining to the said town house, thence extending northwardly, in the middle of Second street, to within forty feet of Brown street, of the breadth of eighteen feet, with leaving a passage at least forty feet wide on each side of the said market, between the lane and the houses and lots on the eastern and western sides of the said Second street, or oblong square, and purchase and keep movable stalls or stands, to be used on market days, when the fixed stalls shall not be sufficient to contain all that is brought to the said market; that it shall be lawful for the freeholders and inhabitants of the Northern Liberties of the county of Philadelphia, subscribers to the sum of three pounds at least annually, until all the moneys borrowed on certificate shall be fully paid, at the time and place of choosing supervisors of the highways, then and there to choose, by ballot, three superintendents of the town house and market aforesaid, and also one clerk of the said market, who shall make assay of weights and measures in the said market, and do and perform all things belonging to the office of clerk of the market aforesaid.

-SECT.
-IV.
-And be it further enacted by the authority aforesaid, of the clerk That if the said market shall be ready to be opened before the first tendants of day of May, one thousand seven hundred and ninety-seven, then the Market.
-Henry Faunce shall be Clerk of the market until that day, and that the said William Coates, Esquire, Jacob Weaver, Esquire, Doctor John Weaver, Doctor Peter Peres, Jacob Whitman, William Peter Sprague, Daniel Miller, John Brown, Michael Groves and John Nicholas Wagner, shall continue in the office of Superintendants until the third Saturday in the month of January of the year one thousand eight hundred, unless one or more of them should in the mean time die, resign, or remove from the township, who shall be replaced on the township's election day for Supervisors next after such death, resignation or removal; by the subscribers aforesaid: and whenever the said Market-house shall be built, and all the lenders of money on certificates shall be fully paid and satisfied, then and from thenceforth no more than two Superintendants, a Clerk of the market, and one Treasurer, shall be annually elected as aforesaid. which said Superintendants, Clerk of the market, and Treasurer, shall be chosen by such of the freemen of the township of the Northern-Liberties, as are qualified to elect members of the General Assemof the market aforesaid.
+Section IV.1 (Section IV, P. L.) And be it further enacted by the authority aforesaid, That if the said market shall be ready to be opened before the first day of May, one thousand seven hundred and ninety-seven, then Henry Faunce shall be clerk of the market until that day, and the said William Coates, Esquire, Jacob Weaver, Esquire, Doctor John Weaver, Doctor Peter Peres, Jacob Whitman, William Peter Sprague, Daniel Miller, John Brown, Michael Groves and John Nicholas Wagner, shall continue in the office of superintendents until the third Saturday in the month of January, of the year one thousand eight hundred, unless one or more of them should in the meantime die, resign or remove from the township, who shall be replaced on the township's election day for supervisors next after such death, resignation or removal, by the subscribers aforesaid, and whenever the said market house shall be built, and all the lenders of money on certificates shall be fully paid and satisfied, then and thenceforth no more than two superintendents, a clerk of the market, and one treasurer, shall be annually elected as aforesaid, which said superintendents, clerk of the market and treasurer shall be chosen by such of the freemen of the township of the Northern Liberties as are qualified to elect members of the general assembly.